 The girl that is consistently using attack and blame as a tactic may be struggling with mistaken beliefs around power and control.
 The daughter that is failing school may be telling herself “I can’t succeed, so why bother trying?”
 Mindfulness and self-awareness offer tools to understand herself and interrupt the downward spiral of emotion.
 Our boarding school’s therapeutic approach offers a combination of therapies and interventions directly targeting these beliefs and self-talk.

-- Cognitive Therapy and Accountability Based Cognitive Restructuring (ABCR): When we become aware of how our internal dialog impacts how we feel and respond to the world, we can learn ways to reframe that dialog and change our lives.
+- Cognitive Behavioral Therapy (CBT): When we become aware of how our internal dialog impacts how we feel and respond to the world, we can learn ways to reframe that dialog and change our lives.
 A core component of CBT is Cognitive Restructuring.

 - Dialectical Behavior Therapy (DBT): Directly targets the emotional dysregulation that comes from beliefs and self -talk.